jonasjaeger-sci/mod905/examples/extending/lennard-jones/README.rst

-Extending pyretis with a new force field
+Extending PyRETIS with a new force field
 ========================================

-This folder contains an example on how pyretis can be extended with a new force field implemented in C or FORTRAN.
+This folder contains an example of how PyRETIS can be extended with a new force field implemented in C or FORTRAN.

 The sub-folders are: